 Magdalena has 30 years of experience performing, directing and teaching physical theatre and clowning in the UK and internationally.
 In 1997 she co-founded Hearts & Minds and remained its Artistic Director until December 2017.
 In this role she developed the unique and highly acclaimed Elderflowers programme for people living with dementia, which has influenced similar programmes across the globe.

 In 2014 Magdalena was awarded a Paul Hamlyn Breakthrough Fund grant to further advance her work and as a result has created Curious Shoes, a collaborative performance for people living with dementia, and Artful Minds, an experiential training initiative for artists of all art forms.
-In 2016 Magdalena was appointed Honorary Professor with the Division of Nursing at Queen Margaret University, Scotland.
+In 2016 Magdalena was appointed Honorary Professor with the School of Health Sciences at Queen Margaret University, Edinburgh.

 Working with Magdalena gave us confidence to reach out to people living with dementia, safe in the knowledge that we were hosting a high quality production.
 It was a great opportunity for us to make new connections and develop partnerships within our community – many of whom had never heard of the Barn before.